tarwn/lessthandot-hugo/blogs/content/posts/2014-04-03-continuous-javascript-testing-with-karma.md

   - requirejs

 ---
 I use a continuous testing tool named [NCrunch][1] for all of my .Net code.
 In fact, [NCrunch has spoiled me][2] so much that manually running tests is bordering on painful.
-I&#8217;ve gotten used to doing absolutely nothing and still having the latest build results, test results, code coverage, highlighted execution paths for failed tests, and little hover notices on each line that passed an exception.
+I've gotten used to doing absolutely nothing and still having the latest build results, test results, code coverage, highlighted execution paths for failed tests, and little hover notices on each line that passed an exception.
 Make a change, magic happens.
 All coding should work like that.

-The AngularJS team has built a continuous javascript testrunner named [karma][3], so of course I&#8217;m going to give it a try.
+The AngularJS team has built a continuous javascript testrunner named [karma][3], so of course I'm going to give it a try.

 At the time of this post, the current version is 0.12 and I will be using Jasmine 2.0 ([woo, Async!][4]), RequireJS (also a [recent topic][5]), and [Squire.js][6] (for injecting mocks).
-The sample project I&#8217;m using for demos is just something that was handy that already had some tests.
+The sample project I'm using for demos is just something that was handy that already had some tests.

 # Setting up Karma

 Setting up karma is pretty straightforward.
-The karma site has clear information already on how to [install the package][7] and [set up the configuration][8], so I&#8217;m not going to go into the details on that.
+The karma site has clear information already on how to [install the package][7] and [set up the configuration][8], so I'm not going to go into the details on that.

-One minor variance is that I chose to install karma local to my project rather than globally, so I&#8217;ll have to run the tools from the node_modules subdirectory.
+One minor variance is that I chose to install karma local to my project rather than globally, so I'll have to run the tools from the node_modules subdirectory.

 I created a package.json file for my project: